aiforged/docs/docs/getting-started.md

 ## Quick start checklist (at a glance)

 - [ ] Set up an Email Scraper with a test mailbox
-- [ ] Configure the nested Attachment service for per-attachment processing
 - [ ] Choose a classification path (Document Intelligence or LLM Extractor)
 - [ ] Configure extraction (Document Intelligence or LLM Extractor)
 - [ ] Add verification/HITL as needed